- There’s not enough scientific evidence to recommend cannabinoids for treating mental health conditions, a new study finds.

 In addition, pharmaceutical THC (with or without CBD) was linked to a twofold increase in adverse events, said Parikh, who wasn’t involved in the study.
 There was also an almost threefold increase in people dropping out of the studies due to negative side effects, she said.

-Other research has shown that there’s a significant risk of negative side effects from cannabinoid use — not just addiction, but also depression, anxiety, and psychosis.
+Other research has shown that there’s a significant risk of

 Many people with chronic pain turn to cannabinoids to treat their symptoms and avoid the